Robert A. Winn Excellence in Clinical Trials: Clinical Investigator Pathway Program (Winn CIPP)

 Program Details

-Winn CIPP students learn the basics of clinical trials and work in community-based clinical research organizations.
-During the six-week program, Winn CIPP students are exposed to three core areas:
+Winn CIPP students learn the basics of clinical trials and work in community-based clinical research organizations, for the purpose of advancing our mission of Better Science For All.

-Clinical Research – Students develop short-term, team-based, service-learning research projects in collaboration with site supervisors.
+- Clinical Research – Students develop short-term, team-based, service-learning research projects in collaboration with site supervisors.

-Community Engagement – Students develop team-based, service-learning projects where they conduct short-term capacity building interventions.
+- Community Engagement – Students develop team-based, service-learning projects where they conduct short-term capacity building interventions.
 This could include interventions like community needs assessments or implementing patient education, outreach, and/or informational programs.
 Students design and conduct their projects in collaboration with site supervisors.

-Leadership Development – Students are introduced to clinical research career development pathways and receive mentoring from their site leaders who support their development of community-oriented clinical research leadership skills.
+- Leadership Development – Students are introduced to clinical research career development pathways and receive mentoring from their site leaders who support their development of community-oriented clinical research leadership skills.
 Additionally, a Winn CIPP student is matched with a Winn CDA scholar, who is an early-stage clinical investigator, for at least four mentorship sessions to discuss clinical research career pathways.

-Award
+Award Details

 Frequently asked questions